AK-Homberger/Satellite-Dish-Positioner/README.md

 The elevation is controlled with a standard small linear actuator which is available for less than 30 Euro.
 I use here a actuator with 50 mm length.
 But 25 mm should work also.

-In addition to the 22KHz logic, only four other items are required:
+In addition to the 22 KHz logic, only four other items are required:

 - Step-down-converter 12V to 5V: D24V10F5
 - Compass: GY-271 from AzDelivery (use [QMC5883LCompass](https://github.com/mprograms/QMC5883LCompass) library in Arduino)